potatoqualitee/devcontainers/README.md

 * /storage/create
 * /storage/delete

-PREVIOUSLY, my folder structure looked like this

-* vm
-* vmNew
-* vmStop
-* storageCreate
-* storageDelete

-But then I found an awesome approach from [Davide Mauri](https://github.com/yorek/azure-sql-db-todo-mvc/tree/main/api) and adapted.
-All methods are stored in one folder/function and handled with a with a METHOD `switch`.

 ###### host.json

 This has a bunch of non-default values that I found in a repo and I imagine it'll come in handy.
 One day, I'll find out why they used these values haha.

 ###### profile.ps1

 I love that they enable profile loading!
-In my more advanced module, I used it to create a few quick functions.
-I also used it to explicitly load a slow-loading module and set some things like [$PSDefaultParameterValues](https://dbatools.io/defaults/).
+I'll likely use it to explicitly load slow-loading modules and set some things like [$PSDefaultParameterValues](https://dbatools.io/defaults/).

 ###### requirements.psd1